NazifaTasnimShifa/racoai-junior-ai-engineer-task/README.md

 ## Project Overview
 This repository contains the solution for the Junior AI Engineer task: fine-tuning **LLaMA 3.1-8B-Instruct** on the **Bengali Empathetic Conversations** dataset using **LoRA** (Low-Rank Adaptation).

 The goal was to implement a robust, Object-Oriented pipeline capable of running on a single T4 GPU within restricted time limits, complete with database logging and evaluation.
+The pipeline is designed to support full-sequence training under higher-memory GPU environments, with the current configuration optimized for Kaggle T4 hardware constraints.

 ## 📂 Deliverables